jsdf/identifly/README.md

 xde # open this directory using Expo XDE
 ```

-launch the simulator from the 'device' menu
+Launch the simulator from the 'device' menu in XDE.

+## Customizing

 Metadata for the app can be configured in `exp.json`

-## Species content
+### Species content

 Content for each species is defined in folders in `content-source/species`.
 Each species has